 The first step in rescuing your skin is to stop using anything that could aggravate it further – so lock up your acids, exfoliators and rentinols until things have calmed down a bit.

 Step two is serious rehydration.
 Punchy skincare products can impact the skin’s natural barrier and strip away protective oils, making it harder for the skin to retain moisture.
-To create a kind of temporary barrier and break the vicious circle of breakouts, flakiness and irritation, I enlist the help of Thirst Trap Rich Moisturiser.
+To create a kind of temporary barrier and break the vicious circle of breakouts, flakiness and irritation, I enlist the help of Thirst Class Rich Moisturiser.

 The texture is more cushion-y than the filmy heaviness I’d usually associate with a ‘rich’ moisturiser, but it still feels seriously comforting.
 After a very gentle cleanse with something like Super Jelly Cleansing Gel, I apply a generous layer and my skin lets out a long sigh of relief.